 CCN automatically learns multi-level routes, and updates the routing table if your network topology changes.
 This simple management replaces your extra manual configuration or updates, which in turn, greatly improves the scalability and OPS efficiency of your network.

-Without CCN, if you want to interconnect multiple VPCs and your IDC with multiple VPCs, you need to establish one peering connection for each pair of VPCs and one dedicated tunnel between your IDC and each VPC.
+Without CCN, if you want to interconnect multiple VPCs or your IDC with multiple VPCs, you need to establish one peering connection for each pair of VPCs and one dedicated tunnel between your IDC and each VPC.
 And then, you also need to make sure VPC and IDC IP ranges do not overlap.
 After establishing the connection, you must manage the route tables of instances and manually add routing policies to make it all work.

 On the other hand, doing the same with CCN would only require a CCN instance and adding all VPCs and the IDC to the CCN instance.
 After you add the instances to the CCN, it will automatically forward and learn all routes, saving you the hassle of manually configuring and managing the route tables of the instances.